 7. Send Holiday Greetings

-December is pretty much the only time of year you can reach out to people you haven’t talked to in forever and not have it feel random.
+December’ pretty much the only time of year you can reach out to people you haven’t talked to in forever and not have it feel random.
 So take advantage of that and reach out to your network.
-Send a holiday card to your email list on Paperless Post, create a brief “here’s what I’ve been up to this year” newsletter, or reach out directly with a personalized note to people you definitely want to reconnect with in the new year.
-It’s merry, it’s festive, and it gives you a head start on your 2015 networking!
+You can send an actual holiday card (gasp we know) or an e-card.
+Either way, use these templates to make it easy.

 8. Say Thanks

 Another great way to reach out to your network?
 Send a thank you note to someone who has impacted your career, given you an opportunity, or introduced you to someone interesting this year.
-(Here’s how to write one that will really make an impact.)
+(Here’s how to write one that’ll really make an impact.)